thorwhalen/graze/README.md

 ```

 ```
 # graze

-Cache (a tiny part of) the internet
+Cache (a tiny part of) the internet.
 ```

 But now, here's the deal.
 List your ``g`` keys now.
 Go ahead, don't be shy!